UTheCat/jumpvalley/README.md

 `chmod +x jumpvalley`

-This tells Linux to allow running the Jumpvalley executable.
+Assuming you did this correctly, this tells Linux to allow running the Jumpvalley executable.

 ## Documentation